 By Zac Franzen

 Zac Franzen began his life in the arts at the age of six years old.
-His vast experience includes directing, teaching, and countless performances in Plays, Immersion Theatre, Poetry, and Interp; his personal favorite being Musical Theatre.
-Zac is a licensed judged for the state of Nebraska in both Play Production and Speech, traveling across the state to work with high school students.
+His vast experience includes directing, teaching, and countless performances in plays, immersion theatre, poetry, and interp; his personal favorite being musical theatre.
+Zac is a licensed judged for the state of Nebraska in both Play Production and Speech, traveling across the state to work with students from all schools.
 He has numerous achievements on both the state and national level, and was accepted to attend Juilliard’s Theatre for the Performing Arts.
-Zac is a very passionate and engaged person while promoting the enriching benefits the arts can give for all lives.
-If the opportunity to partake in any form of theatre has not presented itself to you, there is no doubt Zac will give you a private performance of your own, anywhere and anytime!
+Zac is a very passionate and engaged person who always promotes the enriching benefits the arts can give for all lives.